 - Gospel: Matthew 18:15-20

-Because remember now, from last week and the week before, Jesus has led his disciples up the mountain and up to the highest regions of Palestine.
-And there he has said to Peter that, “You are the rock and upon you I will build my community,” because Peter, through God’s help, recognised him to be as the Messiah.
+Remember now from last week and the week before, Jesus has led his disciples up the mountain and up to the highest regions of Palestine.
+And there he has said to Peter that “You are the rock and upon you I will build my community” because Peter, through God’s help, recognised him to be as the Messiah.

-And then, of course, last week, just the very next step, when Jesus says he must now show them the way of the Messiah, so listen carefully, the way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed on the cross and die and then to rise again.
+And then, of course, last week, just the very next step: when Jesus says he must now show them the way of the Messiah, so listen carefully, the way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed to the cross and die, and then to rise again.

 Well, the part about rising again meant nothing to them, so Peter jumps forward, as he’s the head of the disciples now, and he says to Jesus, “I’m sorry, but that’s not going to happen to you.”

-And so then he comes and he begins taking them all the way down the journey home and in Jerusalem till his death.
+And so then he comes and he begins taking them all the way down the journey home and in Jerusalem to his death.